jjdenhertog/spotify-to-plex/README.md

 <img src="misc/sync_playlist.jpg" width="450">

-> Synchronization can take a very very long times (60 minutes +) depending on the setup.
+> Synchronization can take a very very long time (60 minutes +) depending on the setup.
 Keep this in mind when using it.

 ### How it works